StuffzEZ/Sifzz/docs/index.md

 ### Installation

-Save the interpreter as `sifzz.py` on your computer.
+To install Sifzz, follow these steps:
+1. Download the release ZIP from the latest release
+2. Unzip it into your project's directory
+After this, you have installed Sifzz on your project

 ### Running Programs